MEMORIAL GARDEN

 In 1999, church member Ray Feasey completed the beautiful hand-crafted memorial boards that are displayed in the church library.
 Each person whose ashes have been interred or scattered in the garden as well as birth and death dates is commemorated there.

-In 2009, John H. McGee and Sons Monuments installed a granite cross in the center of the garden to replace the tree that had died due to the toxicity in the soil from the black walnut trees.
+In 2009, John H. McGee and Sons Monuments installed a granite cross in the center of the garden.
 The Greek inscription etched on the cross center means “Jesus”.

 In November 2019, a new arbor was installed at the garden’s entrance in loving memory of Virginia Dunn.